5 Tips To Boost Your Subscription Rate Using Web Push Notifications

 5. Blocked Opt-In

 However, everyone deserves a second chance.
 Website visitors are potential customers.
-So, even if the users have blocked the web push, we don’t block them from subscribing to web push notification.
+So, even if the users have blocked the web push, we don’t block them from subscribing to web push notifications.

 Takeaway: Make use of the ‘Get Notification’ widget to recover lost subscribers.